No Products in the Cart

-Who doesn’t love a quick simple look to switch things up or half up half down natural hair?
+Who doesn't love a quick simple look to switch things up or half up half down natural hair?
 Especially when you can add extra volume or length to your hair.
-Curly clip in human extensions for black hair are a great way to pump up any natural hairstyle!
+Clip-Ins are a great way to pump up any natural hairstyle!
 It is great to have a? little extra inspiration on how to wear the hair when making an investment.

 This look can be achieved with any of our textures such as the afro clip in or the coily clip-in extensions.To get this look part the hair in half.
 Gel the front and sleek it up into a small bun.
 I prefer to have it in a twist or braid if your hair is long enough to keep the hair from tangling then wrap it into a bun.
 Next, you are going to cornrow the back straight down into 6 braids.
 Attach the clip-ins on the back.
 Next, wrap 2-3 clips around the ponytail and fluff to get this voluminous look.

 You can not go wrong with this look.
 This look especially works for those transitioning to grow their hair out from shaved sides or a tapered cut.
 You can part your hair in the middle and gel it down towards the back.
 Twist or braid it into a bun.
 Wrap the clips in around the hair.
 Use as many as you would like for the desired volume you prefer.
 If the clips are showing at the base of the ponytail then take a small section of the hair and wrap it around the base of the ponytail to cover the clips and tracks.
 Use a bobby pin to secure the wrapped hair.

 Place your hair in a high top knot bun.
 Clip some hair so that it lays to the front giving the illusion of a bang.
 Take one clip in a piece and attach it to the back of the bun then attach another one in the front.
 Wrap the hair around to make a bun and continue adding clips until the bun is the size you like.
 Use a hairband around the bun to hold it in place or some bobby pins .